“Playful, tightly executed and delightfully innovative”

 Atlantic String Machine is a dynamic ensemble of string players who perform as many styles of music as they can fit into their portfolios.
 Based on Prince Edward Island, they have established themselves at the forefront of new and exciting arts groups throughout the region.
 Their unique approach comes from a desire to keep live music relevant, transformative, and above all entertaining.
 In their efforts to keep themselves and their audiences engaged, they seek out interesting collaborations with other artists, unexpected venues for concerts, and write their own arrangements and compositions, keeping their repertoire fresh and alive.

-The group has received multiple awards from Music PEI (Achievement in Classical or Jazz – 2016, 2017 & 2019), and their debut album, Lost Time, received two East Coast Music Award nominations (Best Classical Recording and Best Classical Composition – 2017).
+The group has received multiple awards from Music PEI (Achievement in Classical Music – 2016, 2017, 2019 & 2020) and nominations from the East Coast Music Awards.
+Their debut album, Lost Time, received two ECMA nominations (Classical Recording of the Year and Classical Composition of the Year – 2017), and their second album, The Bayfield Sessions, has been nominated for Classical Recording of the Year at the 2020 ECMAs.
 The band has also been featured at festivals across the country, including the Stan Rogers Folk Festival, the Vancouver Island Music Festival, Summerfolk, and the PEI Festival of Small Halls.

 Atlantic String Machine is: